Summary

 Configure Integrations

 - Google Drive: Settings > Integrations > Google Drive > Authorize.
-This gives Cowork read/write access to your Drive files.
+This grants Cowork read/write access to Drive files.

-Create Your First Project
+Create the First Project

-- Add relevant files, links, and reference documents
+- Add relevant files, links, and reference documents.

 Set Up Scheduled Tasks

-- Open the task and click “Schedule” (or create a new scheduled task)
+- Open the task and click “Schedule” (or create a new scheduled task).

-- Set the time of day for execution
+- Set the time of day for execution.

-- Optionally set conditions — for example, only run if new files are present in a specific folder
+- Optionally set conditions, for example, run only if new files are present in a specific folder.

 Limitations and Considerations